Call your physician or local hospital if you experience symptoms like shortness of breath, persistent cough, or fever (37.3° Celsius/99.1°

-If you are reading this, you are not dead.
+Millions of men are diagnosed with cancer… learn how to save your life with Malecare’s website and the people in our support groups.
 Even diagnosed with prostate cancer, chances are good that your cancer won’t kill before something else does.

-Read at least some of the patient and doctor written articles about cancer symptoms, treatment and causes.
+Make no decisions until you know your diagnosis and get a second opinion. … read at least some of the patient and doctor written articles about cancer symptoms, treatment, and causes.

-Understand this...some men do die from cancer.
-It is vital to take time to understand what you can do to extend your life with the quality that you want.
+Prostate cancer tends to progress slowly.
+There is usually no need for urgency.
+But some men do die from cancer.
+It is vital to take time to understand what you can do to save your life.

 Ask questions about your cancer diagnosis and cancer treatment.
 Answers about cancer won’t find you, you have to ask.
 Don’t assume that your doctor will tell you everything that you need to know.
 Malecare has lists of questions for you to ask about cancer on our website.

 Prostate Cancer treatment may extend your life but might also cause collateral damage or side effects, such as incontinence or impotence.
 Even the best treatment choice may have consequences you probably won’t like.

 Connect with our online prostate cancer support groups.
 Hear our stories.
 Share your fears.
 Cancer treatments, symptoms, diagnosis, and causes can be confusing…we are here to help.

 Speak with a urologist, a radiation oncologist, and a medical oncologist before making any decision about treatment, to get a balanced picture of the benefits and drawbacks of all the cancer treatment options available to you.